-- 36. In 1972, the ACIP was designated a federal advisory committee under the Federal Advisory Committee Act, 5 U.S.C.
-1001, et. se (FACA), which sets forth legal requirements for operations of federal advisory committees such as the ACIP. - 37.
-HHS oversees the process by which vaccines are approved and recommended.
-To harmonize this process, it has entrusted the FDA and the CDC to support aspects of vaccine review and recommendation relevant to their respective areas of expertise.
+- 37. In 1972, the ACIP was designated a federal advisory committee under the Federal Advisory Committee Act, 5 U.S.C. § 1001, et. seq ("FACA"), which sets forth legal requirements for operations of federal advisory committees such as the ACIP. - harmonize this process, it has entrusted the FDA and the CDC to support aspects of vaccine review and recommendation relevant to their respective areas of expertise.
 Since their inception, vaccines have undergone a rigorous and continued safety and efficacy review in the United States.
 Initially, the FDA reviews applications to market new vaccines and decides whether to license vaccines for use.
-42 U.S.C.
-262(2).
+42 U.S.C. § 262(2).
 Following FDA approval, the ACIP, an advisory committee subject to the Federal Advisory Committee Act, 5.
-U.S.C.
-1001, et se ., is charged with developing recommendations for whether and how vaccines are listed on the CDC's immunization schedules (the Schedules).
-The CDC Director has the authority to adopt ACIP recommendations, and, once approved, the CDC publishes all ACIP recommendations on its website and in the Morbidity and Mortality Weekly Report (MMWR).
-45 C.F.R.
-147.130(a)(1)(ii).
+U.S.C. §§ 1001, et seq., is charged with developing recommendations for whether and how vaccines are listed on the CDC's immunization schedules (the "Schedules").
+The CDC Director has the authority to adopt ACIP recommendations, and, once approved, the CDC publishes all ACIP recommendations on its website and in the Morbidity and Mortality Weekly Report ("MMWR").
+45 C.F.R. § 147.130(a)(1)(ii).
 Meanwhile, the FDA, the ACIP, and the CDC continue to monitor and review the vaccines on the immunization schedule to ensure they remain up-to-date and comport with emerging peer-reviewed, evidence-based data and studies.